Metal Roof vs Shingles Cost: Which Is Right for Your Home?

 Published March 19, 2026 • By Dubya Roofing & Gutters

-| Factor | Metal Roof | Asphalt Shingles |
+| Cost Factor | Metal Roof | Asphalt Shingles | Winner |

-| Insurance | Often qualifies for discounts | Standard rates |
+| Insurance Savings | 5-25% premium discounts | Standard rates | Metal |

 When Metal Makes Sense in South Carolina